Muraya-Pat/Daktari-Hub-/README.md

 # DaktariHub

-A health information system that allows doctors to manage clients nd programs information
+A health information system that allows doctors to manage clients and programs information

 #Features